hardwario/lora-modem/README.md

 # Open LoRaWAN Modem for Murata Type ABZ Module

 This project develops an open-source LoRaWAN modem firmware for the Type ABZ wireless module by Murata.
-The firmware provides an [AT command interface](https://github.com/hardwario/lora-modem/wiki/AT-Command-Interface) backward compatible with Murata Modem, Murata's proprietary LoRaWAN firmware.
+The firmware provides an [AT [command interface](https://github.com/hardwario/lora-modem/wiki/AT-Command-Interface) that is backward and compatible with Murata Modem, Murata's proprietary LoRaWAN firmware.
 The firmware can be used on all Type ABZ [variants](https://github.com/hardwario/lora-modem/wiki/Type-ABZ-Modules) with an open (user-programmable) microcontroller (also known as OpenMCU).

 ## Main Features